Tax & Compliance

 March 6, 2026

-After evaluating the major options through the lens of a crypto lender, here are the best crypto tax software tools for 2026, what each does well, where each falls short, and which one is right for your situation.
+After evaluating the major crypto tax platforms through the lens of someone who actually lends crypto (rather than just trades it), here's what I've learned about the best options for 2026, what each does well, and where each falls short.

 Disclaimer: This article is for informational purposes only and does not constitute tax advice.
 Pricing and features are subject to change.
 Always verify current pricing and capabilities directly with each provider.
 Consult a qualified tax professional for guidance specific to your situation.